joshking/AngularCLI-Starter-Pack/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.

 Clone this repo, then type 'npm install.'
 Be sure you have all the Dependencies of the CLI before attempting.
+This is a bare-bones project.
+If successfully installed, which isn't always a guarantee right now with Beta and Alpha software, you will see a few blank pages.
+I'm using the basic Angular router for navigation, which should be working.

+The project uses Gulp for sass compilation, which is just a preference.
+It's not needed, and you can rely on the CLI to handle the preprocessing.
+I just like the workflow a little better.
+On that note, I changed the name from the out of the box "styles.css" to "main.css" - if you don't want to use gulp, just use the base styles.css that the CLI creates in the root of src.

+## Dependencies
+Both the CLI and generated project have dependencies that require Node 4 or higher, together with NPM 3 or higher.
+To install Bootstrap: 4 'npm install bootstrap'

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.